Health and Safety Consultants & Accreditation Experts

 3. Manual Handling

-Construction work requires workers to lift, hold, carry, push, pull, and lower heavy objects and materials - this is called manual handling.
+Construction work requires workers to lift, hold, carry, push, pull, and lower heavy objects and materials - this is known as manual handling.

 This might not seem like much of a risk, but it can cause tissue damage, bruises, and even broken bones.
 This can cause anything from mild discomfort to severe pain, and can even cause a permanent disability.

-We offer a Manual Handling online training course for you to complete in your own time - please get in touch here.
+At Beaconrisk, we offer a Manual Handling online training course for you to complete in your own time.

 4. Noise